EUV lithography optics from ZEISS

 The light of the future

-In 1970, there was room for about 1,000 transistors on a microchip; today there are 57 billion (semiconductor) components on an area only slightly larger than a fingertip – with structures 5,000 times finer than a human hair and produced with light of the extremely short wavelength of 13.5 nanometers.
+In 1970, there was room for about 1,000 transistors on a microchip.
+Today there are 57 billion (semiconductor) components on an area only slightly larger than a fingertip.
+Mikrochips show structures 5,000 times finer than a human hair and are produced with light of the extremely short wavelength of 13.5 nanometers.
 For this purpose, EUV lithography optics from ZEISS SMT are used in production (no distribution in Germany).
 EUV technology is pushing the boundaries of what is technologically possible.
 For the next technological breakthrough.
 For future trends such as autonomous driving, artificial intelligence and 5G.
 For a digitalized life and work.

-Transistors are the crucial component in the manufacture of microchips: The more of these switching units there is in a computer chip, the more powerful the processor.
-And the development is rapid: Intel co-founder Gordon Moore established the law named after him in 1965, according to which the number of transistors on a microchip doubles every two years.
+Transistors are the crucial component in the manufacture of microchips.
+The more of these switching units there is in a computer chip, the more powerful the processor.
+And the development is rapid.
+Intel co-founder Gordon Moore established the law named after him in 1965, according to which the number of transistors on a microchip doubles every two years.
 A challenge that ZEISS SMT has been facing for more than 50 years – with success.
-Most recently, in 2019, together with strategic partner ASML, TRUMPF, the Fraunhofer Institute IOF and around 1,200 other partners, a further technological leap was achieved that perpetuates Moore's Law: EUV lithography.
+Most recently, in 2019, together with strategic partner ASML, TRUMPF, the Fraunhofer Institute IOF and around 1,200 other partners, a further technological leap was achieved.
+This perpetuates Moore's Law: EUV lithography.
 This was awarded the German Future Prize by German Federal President Frank-Walter Steinmeier in 2020.

 German Future Prize for EUV lithography